iangonsalves/RestaurantBookingService/README.md

 - Reservations Page: `/reservations/`

 ## Database
-The project uses MySQL for handling reservations.
-Ensure the database is properly configured in `settings.py`.
+The project uses environment variables for database configuration.
+Make sure to set up your environment variables in a `.env` file with the appropriate database credentials.

 ---
-Enjoy managing your reservations with Little Lemon! 🍋
+Enjoy managing your booking reservations with Little Lemon! 🍋